giusepperizzo/geosummly/README.md

 The options *etype*, *input*, *frequency* (only if etype is equal to correctness), *venues* (only if etype is equal to validation), *output* are mandatory.
 The input file has to be the log file returned by the clustering state.
-If *etype* argument is equal to correctness, the *frequency* option (csv file of grid-shaped aggregates) has to be expressed mandatory and, for each of the *mnum* matrices, the output is: a random grid-shaped aggregates, a grid of density values of the previous aggregates, a grid with intra-feature normalized density values shifted in [0,1].
+If *etype* argument is equal to correctness, the *frequency* option (csv file of grid-shaped aggregates) is mandatory and, for each of the *mnum* matrices, the output is: a random grid-shaped aggregates, a grid of density values of the previous aggregates, a grid with intra-feature normalized density values shifted in [0,1].
 In addition to the output a SSE log and a R script (visualization of SSE values) are provided.
 Moreover *venues* and *fnum* options cannot be used.
-If *etype* argument is equal to validation, the *venues* option (csv file of single venues) has to be expressed mandatory and, for each fold, the output is a file of density values and a file with intra-feature normalized density values shifted in [0,1].
+If *etype* argument is equal to validation, the *venues* option (csv file of single venues) is mandatory and, for each fold, the output is a file of density values and a file with intra-feature normalized density values shifted in [0,1].
 In addition to the output a Jaccard log is provided.
 Moreover *frequency* and *mnum* options cannot be used.

 #####more options
 ```sh